top of page

 We tried driving along Lake Huron but we really couldn’t see much of the lake and one marina we stopped at was closed and marked as private property.
 We continued to Point Edward and walked along the St. Clair River separating Canada and the U.S. watching the birds and ships going up and down the river.
 A beautiful statue recognizing the long history of gatherings of First Nations on the site is in the park under the bridge.
 At 4 PM we walked through the Point Edward Moonlight Farmers’ Market under the Bridge.
 They have all the usual in most farmers’ markets and call it moonlight because it stays open until sunset, around 8 PM, and most people stay to see the sunset; we didn’t.
 The Blue Water Bridge spans the St. Clair River between Canada and the U.S. and is the largest capacity bridge crossing on the Canada-U.S. Border.
 We can see why because when we came over there must have been a two mile back-up of trucks going into the U.S. The bridge is also unique with two spans, one using a truss system built in 1938 and the other an arch support system built in 1997.
 I got a picture of a guy doing some maintenance work on the bridge, hanging over the side.

 We are now in Milton, Ontario Canada.
-We’ve had a few days of really heavy rain and high winds but we’ve been settled in before they hit and haven't had any problems.
+We’ve had a few days of really heavy rain and high winds, but we’ve been settled in before they hit and haven't had any problems.

 Milton